decentralized-identity/sidetree/docs/implementation.md

 - MongoDB Operation Store

 ### Protocol Version Specific Components
-The orchestration layer requires implementation of following interfaces per potocol version:
+The orchestration layer requires implementation of following interfaces per protocol version:
 - `IBatchWriter` - Performs operation batching, batch writing to CAS, and transaction writing to blockchain.
 Used by the _Batch Scheduler_.
 - `ITransactionProcessor` - Used by the _Observer_ to perform processing of a transaction written in a particular protocol version.
 - `IOperationProcessor` - Used by the _Resolver_ to apply an operation written in a particular protocol version.